An integrated theoretical and numerical approach to understand modern experiments on quantum magnetism: Abstract

 \section{Abstract}

 In recent decades, the study of quantum magnets, which feature unconventional behaviour such as exotic quantum phase transitions and quantum spin liquids, and unconventional magnetic states of matter, has made remarkable progress.
 However, each of the three foundational pillars --- numerical simulations, analytical methods, and, to a lesser extent, materials synthesis and experiments --- often tends to view itself as the primary driver of the field.
 Even through the need for collaboration among theory, numerics and experiment to understand the complex phases of quantum magnets is well established, yet, in our view there remains a persistent perception from experts in one area that the other two serve merely as supporting tool, primarily useful for validating the dominant ideas of one specialty, and less relevant to shaping the underlying scientific narrative.
+We refer to this mindset as the "pride and prejudice" in modeling and understanding modern quantum magnetism.
 In this article, we advocate for a different, more integrated approach to overcome the challenges faced by quantum magnetism researchers.
 We argue that this alternative mindset has already started to advance the understanding of several important quantum magnetic models and their materials realizations.

 {\textbf{ Introduction}}\\

 Quantum magnets have long been a focus for condensed matter research.
 Theoretical models of spins on a lattice have provided many important physical insights, including predictions of non-trivial quantum effects such as topological order.
 Substantial experimental efforts have subsequently been dedicated to identify materials that exhibit such phenomena.
 These efforts have led to advances on multiple fronts, from the development of new theoretical frameworks to substantial progress in numerical algorithms, simulation techniques, materials synthesis, and experimental probes.